goswa/IODS-project/README.md

-# About the project

-*Write a short description about the course and add a link to your github repository here.
-This is an R markdown (.Rmd) file so you can use R markdown syntax.
-See the 'Useful links' page in the mooc area (chapter 1) for instructions.*
+---
+# output: github_document
+---

 # Hello
 The whole world is getting **digital**, thus, developing analytical and quantitative skills are essential these days.
 Being a doctoral student, it is beneficial to have a deep understanding of *data wrangling* and *analysis*.
 The overall insight of the course looks interesting and synchronized.
 I am looking forward to see new methods arriving in R every week.
 The course **"Introduction to Open Data Science 2018"** is worth learning.

-The link to my github repository is:
+The link to my course diary is:

 https://goswa.github.io/IODS-project/